adaltas/node-shell/doc/usage/extended.md

 # Flatten versus extended mode

 For the sake of simplicity, the module operates by default in flatten mode.
-When parsing application arguments without sub commands, it doesn't make much a difference.
+When parsing application arguments without multi-level commands, it doesn't make much a difference.
 However, when the application grew and more commands with deepest levels are created, there is a risk of collision between multiple options registering the same properties.
 While being a little more verbose, the extended ensure that multi levels of options and main arguments can be defined with the same property name.

 ## Examples